hb020/PoE_Ethernet_GPIB_Adapter/README.md

 ## Design Criteria

-1. Low cost: Cheaper than a single brand-name GPIB cable and 1/10th the price of brand-name GPIB adapters.
+1. Lower cost: Total BOM should be less than 50 USD.
 2. Support Power over Ethernet (PoE) to minimize cable clutter.
 3. Include USB-C power as an alternative if PoE is unavailable.
 4. Enable GPIB communication over both Ethernet and USB-C interfaces.